-- 5th & 6th Grades: What does it mean to be Jewish now and here?
-Students expand their foundation in texts, tradition, and tefilah (Prayer).
-Students explore issues of social justice, and have critical thinking conversations.
+- 6th Grades: What does it mean to be part of the modern Jewish world?
+Students learn about Jewish history, and the evolution of traditions and rituals.
+Consider issues of social justice, and have critical thinking conversations.
 As they learn about traditional rituals, and the values behind them, they continue to explore how they own their Judaism as modern Americans.

-- 7th & 8th Grades.
-What does it mean to become B*Mitzvah in a Reconstructionist Community?
-With a foundation in Jewish traditions, texts, holidays, and concepts, students will overtly examine what distinguishes Reconstructionist Judaism from other traditions – with a focus on celebrating all genders and sexualities, adaptation of rituals, G!d optional conversation.
+- 7th Grades.
+What does it mean to think about the future of (my) Jewish life?
+Students examine the areas that are still evolving with reconstructionist Judaism, with a focus on celebrating all genders and sexualities, adaptation of rituals, authentic G!d conversation.
 We also dive into political activist history, hugging and wrestling with the State of Israel, and how to give back to the synagogue community and the world.
 Students will support each other at their respective B*Mitzvah ceremonies.
-In the Spring of the 8th grade, have the opportunity to step into leadership in our Teen Tzedek and Teen professional programs.

 Core Elements of MAKOM 2022-2023

 Ivrit/Hebrew: Learning Hebrew vocabulary is an opportunity to directly access understanding of Jewish texts, to connect with Jewish people around the world, and to practice critical thinking skills.
 In grades K-3, students are exposed to Hebrew phrases in daily living and holidays.
-Starting in 4th grade, students participate in a one-on-one Zoom/Skype based Hebrew tutoring program, called Hebrew Homepage which is administered by the Marlene Meyerson JCC of Manhattan.
+Starting in 4th grade, students participate in a one-on-one Zoom/Skype based Hebrew tutoring program at another time during the week of your choosing.
 This program allows students to study SAJ approved curriculum at their own pace, at a time that works best for their schedule.
 Beginning approximately 9 months before the B*Mitzvah (in 6th or 7th grade), students transition to working with Cantor Lisa and a B*mitzvah tutoring team, to learn trope and the Torah portion.
 Our team will work with your child to identify which prayers they will lead at the B*Mitzvah service, to feel confident and have a meaningful experience.